 The site offers learning experiences on the 1st and 4th floors of the Sky Harbor Towers.
 Students will have elevator and restroom access on both floors.
 On the 4th floor, there are 2 lecture classrooms, 12 standard clinical examination rooms, a common area (lounge), and 2 restrooms.
-There are 2 debrief rooms, 4 large "hospital" rooms, 10 standard clinical examination rooms, 1 small classroom, 2 restrooms, and 2 lactation rooms that are appropriately furnished for their intended uses.
+There are 2 debrief rooms, 4 large "hospital" rooms, 10 standard clinical examination rooms, and 2 lactation rooms that are appropriately furnished for their intended uses.
 Students will have access to the Cafe at the Towers courtyard for dining.